Women’s Pant Styles and Hem Lengths Demystified

 I get a ton of questions about pant styles and hem lengths and what shoes to wear with the various styles of pants that are trending these days.

-The good news is, almost anything goes right now.
-So feel free to wear the styles that suit YOU best.
+The good news is, almost anything goes right now as far as pant styles go, so you should wear the styles that suit YOU best.

 The bad news is, with so many options, there are a lot of variables when it comes to putting outfits together.
 Confused?
 I am too!
 Let’s break it down.

-The best part about skinny jeans is, you don’t have to adjust the length to your shoes.
+The best part about skinny jeans is, you don’t have to own different lengths to work with different shoes.
 I’m convinced this is why skinny jeans have maintained their popularity for so long.
 They’re just so easy.